psychemedia/island-storynotes/piedPiperNewtown/piedPiperOfNewtown.md

 He also admits to exerting editorial control over the words themselves:

 > I have re-written most of them, and in doing so have adopted the traditional English style of folk-telling, with its "Wells" and "Lawkamercy" and archaic touches, which are known nowadays as vulgarisms.
-From former experience, I find that each of these princi- ples has met with some dissent from critics who have written from the high and lofty standpoint of folk-lore, or from the lowlier vantage of "mere literature."
+From former experience, I find that each of these principles has met with some dissent from critics who have written from the high and lofty standpoint of folk-lore, or from the lowlier vantage of "mere literature."
 I take this occasion to soften their ire, or perhaps give them further cause for reviling.

 Jacobs appreciates that this is likely to upset various other folklorists and collectors:

 > My folk-lore friends look on with sadness while they view me laying profane hands on the sacred text of my originals.
-I have actually at times introduced or deleted whole incidents, have given another turn to a tale, or finished off one that was incomplete, while I have had no scruple in prosing a ballad or softening down over- abundant dialect.
+I have actually at times introduced or deleted whole incidents, have given another turn to a tale, or finished off one that was incomplete, while I have had no scruple in prosing a ballad or softening down over-abundant dialect.
 This is rank sacrilege in the eyes of the rigid orthodox in matters folk-lorical.

 But Jacobs perhaps sees himself as a *storyteller*, helping keep a tradition alive: